Posted on December 21, 2016 in Substance Abuse

 Sexual minority women sometimes face pressure to identify and behave in a certain way in public despite the fact that this may not correspond with the way they privately identify or the range of attractions they experience.
 The stress and discomfort that this discrepancy causes may be stronger for older sexual minority women because they are “supposed” to have passed the age of experimentation and to have their sexual orientation and preferences sorted out.

 Avoiding Further Stigmatization

-Previous research has consistently found that sexual minority women and men are at higher risk for hazardous drinking, smoking and drug use.
+Previous research has consistently found that sexual minority women and men are at higher risk for hazardous drinking, smoking and drug use, as well as for needing treatment for these issues.
 However, it is important to understand exactly what puts these individuals at increased danger in order to develop strategies to reduce their risk of hazardous behavior and to avoid further stigmatizing people of minority sexualities.
 It is not simply the state of being non-heterosexual that makes sexual minority individuals more likely to develop substance use disorders.
 Instead, it is a combination of internal and external factors such as identity confusion and discrimination that forge this relationship.

 Talley’s study provides new insight into the stress and anxiety that often beset people with more fluid gender identities.
 It may also help to explain why women who identify as bisexual tend to have even higher rates of substance abuse than women who identify as lesbian, despite the fact that on the surface it may appear that bisexual women should have an easier time “fitting in” with societal norms.

 This study also underlines the importance of encouraging people to be themselves, no matter the challenges they may face as a result of being true to who they are.